A growing Queensland needs more housing

-- supporting first home buyers by removing stamp duty on new builds
+• supporting first home buyers by removing stamp duty on new builds

-- delivering more than 53,500 social and community homes by 2044
+• delivering 1 million homes, including 53,500 social and community homes by 2044.

-Search - A place to call home.
+Search a place to call home.

 Authorised by the Queensland Government, Brisbane.